mariaberardi/Molecular-Generation/README.md

 # Molecular-Generation

-This repository contains files from our molecular generation project.
+This repository contains some of the files from a molecular generation project that I am contributing to this semester (Fall 2022).

 # Instructions to run the gnn.py file
 (containing implementation of basic graph neural networks):